rhaleblian/dslibris/README.md

 Ubuntu 16.04 LTS is known to work as a build platform.
 Other platforms might, as long as the correct toolchain can be obtained.

-*   devkitARM r43
+*   devkitARM r45
 *   libnds-1.5.8
 *   libfat-1.0.12
 *   a media card and a DLDI patcher, but you knew that.

-devkitARM r43 is not easily found.
-If you need to build it, clone the r43 branch of devkitPro/buildscripts from GitHub and patch it with the files in tool/buildscripts.
-Use the installer tarballs there if the source locations have disappeared.
+devkitARM r45 is not easily found.
+If you need to build it, clone the r45 branch of devkitPro/buildscripts from GitHub and patch it with the files in tool/buildscripts.
+You'll need to obtain the required tarball archives from each project's release webpage; check out the version numbers in the main build script.

 After installing devkitPro/devkitARM, see